 It took me about 20 months to lose 35 kilos and to be honest, there were a couple of times I felt like giving up.
 Seven weeks into the programme the novelty had started to fade and hunger took over, I remember saying to myself “well if people don’t like me as I am then that’s their problem”.
 I wasn’t being honest with myself.
 This wasn’t about what other people thought, it was about me not wanting to be fat anymore.
 When I was ten kilos from my goal weight I started to lack motivation and desire to lose weight.
 What I did to overcome this was a bit strange, but it really worked for me.
 I found a picture in a magazine of a girl who was slim and wearing jeans, I so wanted to be able to wear jeans.
 Then I cut my face from a photo and stuck it over the picture of the girl wearing jeans.
 Instantly I had a positive visual that made me feel like I wanted to keep going and lose those last few kilos.
 I wrote under the picture ‘JUST DO IT, ANNETTE’ and on another piece of paper I put 10 strikes.
 Each time I lost a kilo I crossed one out.

-As you know I did reach my goal weight and twenty years on I am still there.
+As you know I did reach my goal weight and have been there since 1993.
 Believe me it wasn’t as hard as I thought it would be and I now think and act like a healthy person.
 My new healthy lifestyle has taken me from size 24 clothes into size 12’s.
 The concept really works, which is why I decided to share my recipes with others.

 We all have good and bad moments but with the right attitude you can achieve anything.
 Don’t give up on yourself, just remember we all have times when we feel down and want to give up but whatever you do, don’t.
 If I can do it so can you.
 What have you got to lose but those extra kilos.